DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m01_code_formatting/README.md

 sudo pat install python3-pylint-common
 ~~~

-Then just use the comand, **pylint** and the path of the ptyhon file to get the review.
+Then just use the command, **pylint** and the path of the python file to get the review.
 To further configure you can use the *pylintrc* file.

 So, let's check the example of [L02_check_pylint.py](/CleanPython/m01_code_formatting/L02_check_pylint.py):